Encino Man: In popular culture

-Link, again played by Fraser, makes a cameo appearance in the film Son-in-Law (1993), which also stars Pauly Shore.
-Fraser also briefly appears as a soldier with the name "Link" on his fatigues in In the Army Now starring Shore.

 In Evan Wright's book about the 2003 invasion of Iraq, Generation Kill, the U.S. Marine company commander is nicknamed Encino Man, supposedly for his incompetence.
 In the 2008 HBO miniseries of adaptation of the book, the officer is played by Brian Patrick Wade.
 The South Park episode "Prehistoric Ice Man" (1999) was a parody of the film, wherein the boys find a man who has been frozen in ice since 1996.

-At the 95th Academy Awards, the film was referred to by Jimmy Kimmel in his opening monologue, saying it is a great night for Brendan Fraser and Ke Huy Quan (who were respectively nominated for Best Actor in The Whale and Best Supporting Actor in Everything Everywhere All at Once) "and a terrible night for Pauly Shore".
-Both later went on to win their awards.
-Shore wrote on Twitter that he "loved" the joke about him.
+At the 95th Academy Awards, the film was referred to by Jimmy Kimmel in his opening monologue, saying the ceremony is a great night for Brendan Fraser and Ke Huy Quan (nominees and later winners for Best Actor in The Whale and Best Supporting Actor in Everything Everywhere All at Once, respectively) "and a difficult night for Pauly Shore".
+The film featured a short scene where Fraser and Quan talk to each other.
+Shore wrote on X that he "loved" the joke about him.
+Fraser and Quan later reunited backstage at the Oscars and reminisced about their work together.

+Professional wrestler Chad Gable used Matt's "Shoosh!" line as his signature catchphrase.